WHICH DENTAL NIGHT GUARD TYPE IS RIGHT FOR ME & WHAT IS A NIGHT GUARD MADE OF?

 So you’re faced with the decision to buy a custom fit night guard for your teeth grinding or jaw clenching habits.
 But which one?

 Should you go with the less expensive soft night guard?
 Or the dual laminated (soft interior/hard exterior)?
 Or the hard, thin acrylic type?

 What’s the difference?

 What is the night guard material made out of?

 Most online companies are pretty vague about these product descriptions.
-Here we will attempt to give you a better understanding of the night guard you will be wearing + the pros & cons of each type so that you can make the right choice.
+Here, we shall attempt to give you a better understanding of the night guard you will be wearing, in addition to the pros & cons of each type, so that you can make the right choice.

 NIGHT GUARD TYPES